 Mount Kenya Adventure Holidays

-Africa’s second highest mountain, Mount Kenya delivers highs a plenty.
+Holidays in Kenya don't always have to be about Safari.
+Kenya is also home to Africa’s second highest mountain, Mount Kenya.
 From its wooded foothills to its icy summits, it offers the intrepid trekker never-to-be-forgotten sights and experiences on heart-pounding adventure holidays to Kenya.
 Starting with invigorating hill walks through upland forests rich with wildlife and moving on to challenging hikes through bamboo forests then upwards and onwards to the boulders of Point Lenana you’re rewarded with world class views all the way.

 To tackle the assault of granite cliff and volcanic rock towers up to Batian, the highest glacier peak, you’ll need technical experience and good climbing skills.
 But if you don’t relish the climb you can just visit one of the famous hotels at the mountain base and take in the views, enjoying the fresh air and peaceful ambience of the Kenyan hills.